open-formulieren/open-forms/docs/configuration/prefill/communication_preferences.rst

     This form variable will hold the data which the user submits.

   * Next step is to add a user defined variable that we call ``profilePrefill``.
-    This variable is used for configuring the plugin and holding the pre-filled data from the API.
+    This variable is used for configuring the plugin and holding the pre-filled data from the `Customer Interactions API`_.
 In the Configuration popup select the API group created in the "Configuration" section and the profile form variable.

 It's possible to use "Profile" component without the configured prefill plugin. but then